 While nearly everyone has experienced muscle tension pain, the discomfort associated with myofascial pain syndrome persists or worsens.
-Treatment options for myofascial pain syndrome include physical therapy and trigger point injections.
+Treatment options include physical therapy and trigger point injections.
 Pain medications and relaxation techniques also can help.

 Signs and symptoms of myofascial pain syndrome may include: